Petualangan Sherina 2: Pre-production

 In September 2020, Miles Films posted a video, hinting a possible sequel of the 2000 film Petualangan Sherina.
 The sequel was confirmed by director Riri Riza and producer Mira Lesmana during a virtual press conference.
 The idea of the sequel was conceived when Lesmana and Sherina Munaf met to discuss a project to reboot the first film with a new child actor.
 Although Lesmana offered Munaf the role of music director, the latter had a different vision for creating a sequel.
 Munaf stated that the screenplay had been developed since November 2019.
 It was inspired by her experience as a volunteer at the Borneo Orangutan Survival Foundation, where she participated in the release of orangutans into the wild forests of Kalimantan.
 The screenplay was completed in December 2020.

 Petualangan Sherina 2 was planned for production and release in 2020.
 But, the production had been halted due to the COVID-19 pandemic.
 The film was scheduled to start filming during April to June 2021 and release at the end of the year.
 However, the plans were delayed due to the rising number of positive COVID-19 cases.
+Talamedia, Legacy Pictures, Lamunan Studios, INFIA, Folkative, Volix and Folk co-financed the film.